IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     channel to target for the operator subscription.
 Required for operator bundles

+  parent_crn (False, str, None)
+    CRN of parent instance

+  wait_until_successful (False, bool, True)
+    Whether to wait until the offering instance successfully provisions, or to return when accepted

+  kind_format (True, str, None)
+    (Required for new resource) the format this instance has (helm, operator, ova...).

   version (True, str, None)
     (Required for new resource) The version this instance was installed from (not version id).

   cluster_region (True, str, None)
     (Required for new resource) Cluster region (e.g., us-south).

+  plan_id (False, str, None)
+    id of the plan

+  catalog_id (True, str, None)
+    (Required for new resource) Catalog ID this instance was created from.

+  resource_group_id (False, str, None)
+    id of the resource group

   offering_id (True, str, None)